Kung Fu Panda 4: Plot

 While Po helps his fathers—his biological father Li Shan and his adoptive father Mr. Ping—open their new restaurant, Master Shifu tells him that he must advance and become the Spiritual Leader of the Valley of Peace, which means Po can no longer be the Dragon Warrior and must find a suitable successor to take his place.
+However, Po struggles to choose the right candidate as he does not want to lose his status.

-Po struggles to choose the right candidate as he does not want to lose his status, and he stumbles upon a fox bandit named Zhen trying to steal ancient weapons from the Jade Palace.
+Meanwhile, he stumbles upon a corsac fox bandit named Zhen trying to steal ancient weapons from the Jade Palace.
 Po outsmarts Zhen and sends her to prison, but a group of mine workers tells him that Tai Lung has returned from the Spirit Realm and destroyed an entire quarry.
 Zhen reveals that Tai Lung's return was masqueraded by a sorceress known as The Chameleon, who can shape-shift into any animal she wants as well as copying various kung fu skills simply by touching them.

-Po and Zhen join forces and travel to Juniper City to take down The Chameleon, with the former little knowing that his fathers, worried that he will not stand a chance against her, are following them.
-After visiting a shifty tavern and fighting off the inhabitants, Po and Zhen soon arrive at Juniper City and are almost arrested, but they are able to escape thanks to the Den of Thieves, where they receive aid from Han, the den's pangolin leader and Zhen's old mentor.
+Po and Zhen join forces and travel to Juniper City to take down The Chameleon, unaware that Po’s fathers, worried that he will not stand a chance against her, are following them.
+After visiting a shifty tavern and fighting off the patrons, Po and Zhen soon arrive at Juniper City and are almost arrested, but they are able to escape thanks to the Den of Thieves, where they receive aid from Han, the den's pangolin leader and Zhen's old mentor.
 From there, Po and Zhen head to The Chameleon's lair until Po is captured.
-It is then revealed that Zhen has been acting as a double agent for The Chameleon, and was tasked to acquire Po's Staff of Wisdom, (Note: Obtained by Po from Master Oogway at the end of Kung Fu Panda 3.) which has the power to access the Spirit Realm.
+It is then revealed that Zhen has been acting as a double agent for The Chameleon, and was tasked to acquire Po's Staff of Wisdom, (Note: Obtained by Po from Master Oogway at the end of Kung Fu Panda 3 (2016).) which has the power to access the Spirit Realm.
 Po almost manages to escape, but The Chameleon, taking Zhen's form, fools him and throws him off a cliff, much to Zhen's horror.
 He nearly falls to his death but is rescued by the timely arrival of his fathers, who convince him that sometimes change can be good.